ProvableHQ/sdk/sdk/README.md

 function name, encrypted function inputs, and the transaction ID of the program execution.
 No user except for the recipient of the record can see the contents of the record.

-Below you can see what the exact data which is posted to the Aleo Network when `transfer_private` is run.
+Below you can see what the exact data that is posted to the Aleo Network when `transfer_private` is run.
 Note that the record, the amount transferred, and both the sender & recipient addresses are all encrypted.

 <details>